istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

       ...
 {{< /text >}}

-Then, you can append any configuration specified as mentioned below to change tracing settings for this Pod specification.
+You can then append any of the settings specified below, to change the tracing configuration for this Pod specification.

 ## Trace sampling